krb5/krb5/doc/admin/install_kdc.rst

            kprop: No route to host while connecting to server

-Make sure that the hostname of the slave (as given to kprop) is correct, and that any firewalls beween the master and the slave allow a connection on port 754.
+Make sure that the hostname of the slave (as given to kprop) is correct, and that any firewalls between the master and the slave allow a connection on port 754.

 .. error::

-           kprop: Connection refused in call to connect while opening connection
+           kprop: Connection refused while connecting to server

 If the slave is intended to run kpropd out of inetd, make sure that inetd is configured to accept krb5_prop connections.  inetd may need